 Any contingent consideration to be transferred by the acquirer will be recognized at fair value at the acquisition date.
 Contingent consideration classified as equity is not remeasured and its subsequent settlement is accounted for within equity.
 Contingent consideration classified as an asset or liability that is a financial instrument and within the scope of IFRS 9 Financial Instruments, is measured at fair value with the changes in fair value recognized in the statement of profit or loss in accordance with IFRS 9.
-Other contingent consideration that is not within the scope of IFRS 9 is measured at fair value at each reporting date with changes in fair value recognized in profit or loss.
+Other contingent consideration that is not within the scope of IFRS 9 is measured at fair value recognized in profit or loss.